singhari/FRC-matches/README.md

 # FTC-matches
+Download the latest release(found in the [release tab](https://github.com/Team-7159-RoboRavens/FTC-matches/releases))

 ### How 2 Install

 ##### Step 0:
-Once you have downloade the latest release(found in the [release tab](https://github.com/Team-7159-RoboRavens/FTC-matches/releases))

-Then go into [`scripts/service.js`](/scripts/service.js#L6) and replace USERNAME and AUTHTOKEN(line with the username and token with the username and token you recieve from the FIRST API.
+Make sure to have your *FIRST* API username and token ready.
+If you dont have one, [Request API Access Here](https://frc-events.firstinspires.org/services/api)

 **WARNING:** The code will not work until you replace the username and token.

 ##### Step 1:
-Navigate to the Repository's home page and download the codeas a zip.
-Make sure to extract the file in your computer's file manager!
+Once you go the latest release, make sure to go into [`scripts/service.js`](/scripts/service.js#L6) and replace USERNAME and AUTHTOKEN(line with the username and token with the username and token you recieve from the FIRST API.

 ##### Step 2:
 Go to chrome://extensions.
 Make sure "Developer Mode" is turned on.